Axel Kicillof: Minister of Economy

-On 18 November 2013, President Cristina Fernández de Kirchner named Kicillof to the post of Minister of Economy.
-Newsweek reported in July 2014 that Kicillof enjoyed “the full backing of Argentina’s President Cristina Kirchner.”
-Kicillof, for his part, according to his biographer, “believes Cristina Kirchner is much better than Kirchner.”
-He is also a close friend of her son, Máximo.
+On 18 November 2013, Fernández de Kirchner named Kicillof to the post of Minister of Economy.
+Newsweek reported in July 2014 that Kicillof enjoyed "the full backing of Argentina's President Cristina Kirchner".

-A profile of Kicillof in The New York Times of 26 January 2014, was headlined “The Influential Minister Behind Argentina’s Economic Shift.”
-According to the Times, Kicillof was leading “a shift in the government’s policies” as Argentina sought “to regain access to global financial markets, following the country’s default on its foreign debt in 2002.”
-The profile described Kicillof as “mercurial...a scholar with rockabilly-style sideburns and an aversion to business suits,” and said that he was “emerging as the face of policy shifts that are sending tremors through financial markets around the developing world” as well as “wielding greater influence over an array of areas, from Argentina’s oil industry to the government’s attempts to slow capital flight and improve relations with international creditors.”
-Noting that Kicillof's writings “use Marxist concepts to interpret the work of the British economist John Maynard Keynes,” the Times indicated that Kicillof was seeking to “assert greater state control over Argentina’s economy at a time when growth is slowing significantly and inflation is soaring.”
+A profile of Kicillof in The New York Times of 26 January 2014 was headlined "The Influential Minister Behind Argentina's Economic Shift".
+According to The New York Times, Kicillof was leading "a shift in the government's policies" as Argentina sought "to regain access to global financial markets, following the country's default on its foreign debt in 2002".
+The profile described Kicillof as "mercurial ... a scholar with rockabilly-style sideburns and an aversion to business suits", and said that he was "emerging as the face of policy shifts that are sending tremors through financial markets around the developing world", as well as "wielding greater influence over an array of areas, from Argentina's oil industry to the government's attempts to slow capital flight and improve relations with international creditors."
+Noting that Kicillof's writings "use Marxist concepts to interpret the work of the British economist John Maynard Keynes", The New York Times indicated that Kicillof was seeking to "assert greater state control over Argentina's economy at a time when growth is slowing significantly and inflation is soaring."

-When Argentina devalued the peso in January 2014, Kicillof placed blame on the exchange-market speculation by Juan José Aranguren, head of Shell; later in the year, when the peso was at its lowest ever position in relation to the dollar, he blamed “vulture funds” from the United States.

-El País reported in August 2014 that Kicillof had recently prevailed over the president of the Central Bank, Juan Carlos Fabrega, in two debates, including the question of whether to pay holdout creditors.
-El País stated that Kicillof had become “one of the most powerful officials” in the Fernández de Kirchner government and that he now not only ran the Ministry of Economy but also wielded considerable influence over other ministries and executive agencies.

-Kicillof told the Senate in 2014 that “There is a global consensus that there is no default in Argentina” and that “There is no economic or financial reasons why the dollar is at 15 pesos.”
-Nevertheless, international debt-rating agencies such as Standard and Poor's published indications of Argentina's default status.
+When Argentina devalued the peso in January 2014, Kicillof placed blame on the exchange-market speculation by Juan José Aranguren, head of Shell; later in the year, when the peso was at its lowest ever position in relation to the dollar, he blamed "vulture funds" from the United States.
+El País reported in August 2014 that Kicillof had recently prevailed over the president of the Central Bank, Juan Carlos Fábrega, in two debates, including the question of whether to pay holdout creditors.
+El País stated that Kicillof had become "one of the most powerful officials" in the Fernández de Kirchner government and that he now not only ran the Ministry of Economy but also wielded considerable influence over other ministries and executive agencies.
+Kicillof told the Senate in 2014: "There is a global consensus that there is no default in Argentina."
+He added: "There is no economic or financial reasons why the dollar is at 15 pesos."
+Nevertheless, international debt-rating agencies, such as Standard and Poor's, published indications of Argentina's default status.